Pertussis (Whooping Cough) - CVEEP Skip to main content

 What should I do if I or a loved one has whooping cough?

-It is important to follow CDC guidance to help protect yourself from severe illness and prevent spreading it to others.
-Early treatment can help make whooping cough less severe so talk with a healthcare provider about the best treatment option.
+If you or a loved one has whooping cough, talk with a healthcare provider about treatment options and ways to prevent spreading the disease to others.
+Early treatment can help make whooping cough less severe so talk with a healthcare provider as soon as possible.
 Providers typically use antibiotics to treat whooping cough.

 Latest Resources